 stubborn persistent survived.

-Before you ask, no, Binance is not licenced to operate in Malaysia.
+Before you ask, no, Binance is not licensed to operate in Malaysia.
 Why?
-I don’t know why, they just didn’t bother to.
+I don’t know why, they just didn’t bother to go through the application processes.
 So I would say to everyone – you want to use the unregulated exchanges, sure.
 Just be aware of the risks.

-As of time of writing, Securities Commissions have approved the buying and selling of 5 types of cryptocurrencies in Malaysia:
+As of time of writing, Securities Commissions have approved the buying and selling of these 9 cryptocurrencies in Malaysia:

 - Litecoin (LTC) – kinda like budget version of bitcoin (oop I said it).
 They say that if bitcoin is digital gold, then litecoin is digital silver

 - Ripple (XRP) – Ripple is actually a private and CENTRALISED company, which means crypto purists hate it.
 Holding XRP is kinda sorta like holding stocks in a remittance service provider